NextLevelTiming/neon-timing-protocol/README.md

 - Message Delimiter: Each message must be followed by a newline `\n` character.
 - Authentication: When connected over serial authentication is granted automatically.

-## Work in progress: Socket.io
+## WebSocket: Socket.io
+[Socket.io](https://socket.io/) is a less common protocol.
+It sits on top of a more common WebSocket protocol but has a few extra ease of use features.
+WebSockets are incredibly powerful.
+They can be used to communicate over a network, including the internet.
+Latency is very dependent on the network connectivity.
+The Neon Timing Protocol attempts to reduce timing errors induced by latency.

+- Example client: TODO
 - Transport: Websocket only.
 No upgrades.
 - Namespace: neon-timing
-- Todo: Auth
+- Authentication:
+  - A `token` query string parameter can be sent when connecting for authentication
-- Todo: Why socket.io
+  - /neon-timing?token=abc-123
-- Todo: Emitting events
+- Emitting events: socket.emit('client_event', message);
-- Todo: Receiving events
+- Receiving events: socket.on('host_event', message => {});

 ---

 # Messages
-Messages must be in JSON format.
+Messages must be in [JSON](https://www.json.org/) format.
+This increases readablity and defines concrete structure for the messages.

 Messages between clients are done through a set of commands.
-Some of these commands have additional arguments.
+Some of these commands may have additional properties.

 Invalid messages should not cause failure of the connection unless it is a matter of security or stability of the client.

 Messages should be as compact as possible.
 The message character limit is 200 characters.
+Limiting message length ensures performance is maintained and allows for low compute clients.

+The trade-offs made for processing JSON were not made lightly.
+We feel there are enough low powered devices that are capable of handling this format.

 ## Message Format